rafaeldandrea/Pitcher-plant-model/README.md

 # Pitcher-plant-model
 Files for pitcher plant BEF project

-Code files are used as follows.
+Code and data files are used as follows.

 **simulation_script.R**